sparisi/gym_gridworlds/README.md

 Another way to add stochasticity is with `slippery_prob`, which is the probability that the agent slips and moves twice (similar to "sticky actions" in other environments).

+## Random Resets
+You can pass `random_reset_prob` to have a chance that the environment self-resets at any step.
+This doesn't change the `terminal` and `truncated` flags, but simply transitions the agent to an initial state (i.e., the next state will be the one returned by `env.reset()`).
+Useful to mimic episodic tasks in the infinite horizon setting (should not be used when there are terminal states).

 ### <ins>Rewards</ins>
 - Doing `STAY` at the goal: +1
 - Doing `STAY` at a distracting goal: 0.1